Who we are

 We serve the Lord’s Supper monthly:

-- Columbia Station Campus – the first Saturday of the month at the 5:00 p.m. service.
+- Columbia Station – the first Saturday of the month at the 5:00 p.m. service.

-- Old Brooklyn Campus – the first Thursday of the month at the 6:30 p.m. service.
+- Old Brooklyn – the first Sunday of the month at a special 9:30 a.m. service.

 The act of dedicating children to the Lord was a common practice of blessing among the people of God in both Old and New Testament times.
 In addition, it was also a statement by the parents recognizing that their child really belonged to God.